Naveen359-G/smart-Nav-Mitra/PROJECT_LOG.md

 -   **AI/TinyML Integration (On Hold):** An attempt was made to integrate TensorFlow Lite for gesture recognition.
 This was paused due to persistent, complex build errors with the library on the target hardware.
 This remains a future goal.
 -   **Advanced Sensing (Next Up):** The `README.md` has been updated to plan for the integration of a **BH1750 light sensor** and an **INMP441 microphone** in the next phase of development.
 -   **Smart Home & Usability (Planned):** Future plans include implementing **MQTT support** for integration with platforms like Home Assistant and adding a **Wi-Fi scanner** to the setup page.

+## 5. Hardware Stability & Refactoring

+A significant effort was made to resolve hardware instability where the OLED display and the I2C sensors (AHT20, BMP280) would not work simultaneously.

+-   **Problem:** The device exhibited erratic behavior.
+Either the OLED would work while sensor readings failed (showing `0` or `N/A`), or the sensors would work while the OLED remained off.
+This was a critical blocker for the project.
+-   **Investigation:** The root cause was identified as using `GPIO 8` and `GPIO 9` for the I2C bus.
+These are strapping pins on the ESP32-C3, and the combined pull-up resistors from the multiple I2C devices were interfering with the chip's boot mode, causing unpredictable behavior.
+Attempts to use two separate I2C buses also failed due to pin conflicts or the underlying instability of the strapping pins.
+-   **Solution:** A stable configuration was achieved by moving all I2C devices (OLED, AHT20, BMP280) to a single, shared I2C bus on the recommended, non-strapping pins:
+    -   **SDA -> GPIO 4**
+    -   **SCL -> GPIO 5**
+-   **Result:** This change completely resolved the instability.
+All I2C components now initialize and operate reliably on a single bus.
+The firmware and `README.md` were updated to reflect this final, correct pin configuration.
+-   **Code Refactoring:** The display logic in the main `loop()` was refactored into a dedicated `updateDisplay()` function.
+This improves code readability and consolidates all screen drawing logic into a single state machine, making future modifications easier.